ʔ

 ʔaksw̓čnitkʷ standing on riverbank or shore

-ʔakswíx stand / stand up / stand, be among / stand, be standing / standing (OkB)
+ʔakswíx stand, be standing, be among, standing (OkB)

 - kn̓ ʔakswíx I stand up (Cv)